 If you have preliminary transfer questions please contact our nursing program director, Deb Bomgaars, at Deb.Bomgaars@dordt.edu or (712) 722-6689.

 The Iowa Board of Nursing granted interim approval for the BSN at Dordt University (formerly known as Dordt College) on July 19, 2017.
-The Dordt University Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE) granted reaccreditation in October 2011.
+The Dordt University Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Iowa State Board of Nursing.